-Those are just examples for productivity while walking.
+Those are just examples of productivity while walking.
 You can make similar detailed plans for commuting, driving or working out.

-There is a plenty of things you can do while waiting for an appointment, but you have to be prepared.
-That’s why you need to be specific and compose your list in advance.
-It’s too late if you’re sitting in an office wondering how you can fill this time.
+There are plenty of things you can do while waiting for an appointment, but you have to be prepared.
+That's why you need to be specific and compose your list in advance.
+It's too late if you’re sitting in an office wondering how you can fill this time.

 If you find looking for tiny tasks troublesome then chop bigger tasks into smaller chunks and do them “in the meantime.”
 If your job is to contact 100 people this month, divide this up and send five emails a day.
 Composing and sending a single message, especially if you’re using a template, takes only a few minutes.
 So you can easily fit do it when you have a spare few minutes.